switux/AstroWeatherStation/README.md

 ## About the SQM feature

-This is still under development, the remaining points to be closed are:
+This is now almost validated.

-    - Choice of a lens to be put in front of the TSL2591 to get a 20° FoV (comparable to the SQM-Lx)
+    - 20°FoV lens put in front of the TSL2591 (comparable to the SQM-Lx)
-    - Impact study of the lens on the solar irradiance readings if only one TSL1591 is to be used
-    - Calibration against my SQM-LE
+    - Calibration against my SQM-LE done
-    - Reliability of the MLX90614 ambient temperature reading (a second probe can be used, a Si7021 for instance) for TSL2591 temperature correction.

 ## Open points